 Because kindness is contagious.
 One small act of kindness or one smile can ripple into other kind actions.

-Tips to Use the Kindness Questions:
+Tips to Use the Kindness Questions to Encourage Kids to be Kind:

 Want these awesome kindness questions to use with your kids?
 Download them below!